-Diversity, equity, and inclusion (DEI) are highly valued at Enova.
-We are committed to fostering a culture where everyone is treated equitably and fairly, with a sense of belonging, community, and value.
-We believe that DEI is important to all aspects of our business, including our goal to attract, develop, and retain talent from underrepresented groups.
-Our business is better when we have a team of people from diverse backgrounds, experiences, talents, skills, and perspectives contributing to our success.
+Diversity, equity and inclusion (DEI) is highly valued at Enova.
+We are committed to fostering a culture where everyone is treated equitably and fairly, with a sense of belonging, community and value.
+We believe that DEI is important to all aspects of our business, including our goal to attract, develop and retain talent from underrepresented groups.
+Our business is better when we have a team of people with diverse backgrounds, experiences, talents, skills and perspectives contributing to our success.
 We approach DEI in two ways: representation and belonging.
 These commitments require attention to outcomes and sustainable action driven by our leadership and our employees.
-To further our commitment, in 2021, we created a new position, Diversity, Equity, & Inclusion Lead, focused exclusively on fostering and driving our DEI initiatives and values.
-A key part of this role is partnering with Enova's DEI Council, DEI groups, and business teams to ensure that our initiatives have an impactful role in our culture and day-to-day work.
-We currently have seven DEI groups at Enova: Apex@Enova (Asian Pacific Experience), B.L.A.C.K.@Enova (Boosting Love Achievement Culture Knowledge), HOLA@Enova (Hispanic or Latino Alliance), Parents@Enova, Pride@Enova, South Asians@Enova, and Women@Enova.
-In 2021 we also rolled out inclusive culture training for our senior leaders and employees, planned and executed 26 DEIfocused events, provided charitable donations to DEI-focused nonprofit organizations, and increased the diversity of our Board of Directors and Executive Team.
-Finally, Enova's recruiting team partners with our affinity groups to actively expand our talent pool in an effort to attract a more diverse group of potential new employees.
-These represent just a few of our efforts.
-Through community investment, education, recruiting practices, and workforce engagement efforts, Enova will continue to actively support DEI both inside Enova and in our communities.
+Our DEI Lead continued to drive our DEI initiatives and strategy throughout the organization in 2022.
+With a focus on recruiting in 2022, our recruiters partnered with our DEI Lead to diversify candidate slates and equip hiring managers with the tools they need to understand potential biases and expand their sourcing efforts.
+Our seven DEI groups-APEX @ Enova (Asian Pacific Experience), B.L.A.C.K. @ Enova (Boosting Love Achievement Culture Knowledge), HOLA @ Enova (Hispanic or Latino Alliance), Parents @ Enova, Pride @ Enova, South Asians @ Enova and Women @ Enova-planned and executed 26 successful events in 2022.
+We believe these events made a genuine impact on our employees' sense of belonging, allowing groups to share their cultures and feel like their authentic selves at work.
+Some additional accomplishments achieved in 2022 include: launching the Operations Women Leaders development program; rolling out inclusive culture and allyship courses; adding a gender-neutral restroom to our Chicago office; updating our parental leave and bereavement policies; and providing charitable donations to DEI-focused nonprofit organizations.
+Through community investment, education, recruiting practices and engagement efforts, Enova will continue to actively support DEI both inside Enova and in our communities.